 Best management practices (BMPs): Policies, practices, procedures, or structures implemented to mitigate the adverse environmental effects on surface water quality resulting from development.
-BMPs are categorized as structural or nonstructural.
+BMPs are categorized as structural or non-structural.

-Compensatory mitigation: The restoration (re-establishment rehabilitation), or establishment (creation), enhancement, and/or certain circumstances in preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved.
+Compensatory mitigation: The restoration (re-establishment or rehabilitation), establishment (creation), enhancement, and/or in certain circumstances preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved.